visahaarala/jazzchords/README.md

 [https://jazzchords.singingtrumpet.com/](https://jazzchords.singingtrumpet.com/)

 A tool for practicing random chords.

-Designed primarily for use with a mobile phone (iPhone XS as a reference).
-Works both portrait & landscape.
+Designed primarily for a mobile phone (iPhone XS as a reference).

-This program is a Progressive Web App.
-It should be installable on the home screen of a mobile device.

 On a desktop use (`shift`-)`tab`, `space`, `esc` and `arrow` keys to navigate.
 Tested browsers (on Mac Os X): Chrome, Safari, Opera and Firefox.

+This program is a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_app) that can be installed on mobile devices.

 Written with React, Typescript & SCSS using [Vite](https://vitejs.dev).
 Deployed at [vercel.com](vercel.com).